PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/setup/setup/functions/askAndSetRecaptcha.md

 ## Throws

-ExitPromptError if user cancels the prompt
+ExitPromptError - If user cancels the prompt.

 ## Throws

-Error if user input fails or environment update fails
+Error - If user input fails or environment update fails.